Gwinilts/cardsagainstlan/README.md

 ## What is this?

-It's cards against humanity but as a LAN mobile game.
+It's cards against humanity but as a LAN mobile game for android.

 ## Why have you done this?